ameingast/sesame-spring/README.markdown

 [![Build Status](https://api.travis-ci.org/ameingast/sesame-spring.png)](https://travis-ci.org/ameingast/sesame-spring)

-Sesame Spring provides Spring integration for the Openrdf/Sesame library.
+Sesame Spring provides Spring integration for the OpenRDF/Sesame library.

 ## Spring Transactions
 The library provides a simple PlatformTransactionManager with thread-local scope for Sesame.

-## Usage
+## Examples

-Wiring up a simple in-memory repository to the transaction manager:
+### Creating a transaction manager for a single repository

+You should use this approach, if you only deal with a single repository.

 ```xml
 <context:annotation-config/>